'What comes will be for the best' - Ronaldo silent on Man Utd and PSG links amid speculation over Juventus ...

 What else was said?

-During the press conference held in Budapest ahead of their opening Group F game Ronaldo was asked about how his form compares to years ago.
+During the press conference held in Budapest ahead of their opening Group F game Ronaldo was asked about how his form compares to when he was younger.

-“The most intelligent thing about a football player is the ability to adjust I’m more mature and if i player wants to play for many many years then they have to be able to adjust.
+“The most intelligent thing about a football player is the ability to adjust.
+I’m more mature and if a player wants to play for many, many years then they have to be able to adjust.

 "The numbers speak for themselves, from 18 to 36 I’ve learnt to adjust and adapt and I‘ve always been able to win and on an individual and collective level with the teams I have played for.
 I have adjusted all along in my career.”